fuzzthink/advent-of-code/2018-dart/06/README.md

+Outputs visualized in ASCII:
+output.md - if you have a 2680+ monitor
+output.png - if not

 --- Day 6: Chronal Coordinates ---
 The device on your wrist beeps several times, and once again you feel like you're falling.